 There are many ways to get customers to leave a review, but here are the top five you can initiate now.

 You don’t have to jump through hoops to get customers to leave reviews.
 Simply asking with a message after their experience can be enough to get a quick rating from happy customers.
-Customers have many options for where to leave reviews, so giving them direct access to one may make them more likely to write something.
+Customers have many options for where to leave reviews, so giving them direct access to one platform (like Google My Business or Facebook) may make them more likely to write something.
 Encourage reviews on all channels so as to not miss out on any opportunities.

 Given the option to easily leave a star rating without having to type out a review or input contact information will encourage viewers to do something for you without inconveniencing themselves.
 Because you don’t plan to offer the customer anything for leaving a review, make the process as easy and quick as possible.

 Some platforms, particularly Facebook, can be used as a rating system.
 When someone searches the internet for your brand, your Facebook page will often rank high on the results page, and your rating will be made clear to viewers.